ewenchou/ewenchou.github.io/_drafts/ask-for-stocks.md

     name = name.strip()
 {% endhighlight %}

-The change percentage is a positive/negative floating point number, but it's returned as a string:
+The change percentage is a positive/negative floating point number, but it's returned as a string.
+The code below will translate the +/- into text and do some type conversion, rounding, and cleanup:

 {% highlight python %}
 # This is a string